backyardbiomech/newjekylltest/Labs/ADInstrumentsLabs/Electromyography/Electromyography.md

 ![](media/image10.png){:width="415" height="190"}

 *Figure 9.
 Position of the Median and Ulnar Nerves*
-   + **Note:** Some volunteers may fail to show any thumb twitch response stimulating the median nerve.
+   + ***Note:** Some volunteers may fail to show any thumb twitch response stimulating the median nerve.
 In some people, the abductor pollicis brevis muscle is innervated by the ulnar nerve instead of the median nerve.
 This is an example of anatomical variation.
 Try moving the Stimulating Bar Electrode to the ulnar nerve (see figure 9).*

-1. Stimulate the ulnar nerve at the level of the elbow.
+   1. For example, stimulate the ulnar nerve at the level of the elbow.
 The nerve passes behind a bony prominence called the medial epicondyle on the humerus.
 At this location, the nerve is exposed to minor mechanical injury and is known to children as the "funny bone."
 Stimulation at this site gives large and obvious motor effects.

     + **Note:** Stimulation in most places should give minimal discomfort.
 In some locations on some volunteers, there is substantial sensory effect.
 There may be painful sensation in the forearm or hand away from the site of stimulation toward the fingers.
 At these locations, a cutaneous sensory nerve is being stimulated.*

-2. When you have observed a good thumb twitch reaction, select the **Off** button in the Stimulator Panel to stop the stimulator.
+1. When you have observed a good thumb twitch reaction, remember the location, then select the **Off** button in the Stimulator Panel to stop the stimulator.
 You do not need to save your data as nothing was recorded.

-### Exercise 4: Evoked EMG Activity
+### Exercise 5: Evoked EMG Activity

 1. Open the Welcome center by clicking the Home button on the lower left corner of the screen.
 Open the settings file "Evoked EMG Settings" from the **Experiments** tab in the **Welcome Center**.
 It will be located in the folder for this experiment.